-Every golfer wants more distance with their driver, but do they know how to make that dream a reality?
+Every golfer wants more distance from their driver, but do they know how to make that dream a reality?
 While there are several components worth noting, one of the biggest features of the driver that most amateurs overlook is the loft.

 The loft angle of the face of the driver is responsible for higher launch, low spin, and optimal trajectory to get the most from your drives.